BIMSBbioinfo/reg2gene/README.md

-# enhancers2genes
+# reg2gene
-This repo contains the code for predicting the target genes for enhancers
+This repo contains the code for predicting the target genes for regulatory elements

 Ideally it should contain the following:
-- enhancer activity quantification (enhancerActivity)
+-  regulatory activity quantification per pre-defined region (regulatoryActivity)
   - the code base that is used to quantify enhancer activties across different markers and studies
   - The scripts to match enhancers to potential target genes within pre-defined window around gene TSSes
 - enhancer target prediction (targetPrediction)